Dates: September 28-October 2, October 6&8, 2025 (Sun-Thu, Mon&Wed)

 By Monday, we were back at Smith Rock.
 I’d tweaked my arm again after pulling too hard on Thursday (I'd first injured it sport climbing in Red Rocks in April and the injury had plagued and frustrated me ever since), so I was on belay duty while Nate worked on

 Crossfire (12b).
-It was a beautiful day to sit in the sun, and as I watched, I found myself reflecting on the string of minor injuries that seem to come with sport climbing—the strength and precision it builds are valuable, but I can’t help wondering if it’s worth it when I end up sidelined.
-I’d rather be out on what I love and what I've trained my body for: endurance adventure climbs.
+It was a beautiful day to bask in the sun, and as I watched, I found myself reflecting on the string of minor injuries that seem to come with sport climbing—the strength and precision it builds are valuable, but I can’t help wondering if it’s worth it when I end up sidelined.
+I don’t handle downtime well, and at the core, what I truly love—and what my body is built and trained for—are long endurance adventure climbs.

 Next up: Yosemite Valley.